kataup/cypress-course-for-beginners/lessons/lesson-10/EN-lesson.md

 4. **Custom Commands:**
    - Create a custom command (e.g., `cy.login()`) and use it across multiple test cases.
    - Refactor existing test code to use this custom command.

-5. **Cypress Commands Practice:**
-   - Write test cases that demonstrate chaining of commands (e.g., selecting an element, asserting its visibility, and clicking it).
-   - Experiment with commands like `cy.within()` for scoping tests to specific elements.

 ---